Maya – The Illusion of “Self” Part 3: The Nature of Reality

 Of all the fields of energy that exists, we, as humans, perceive less than 1% (0.0035% to be exact) of them with our 5 senses.
 More than 99.9965% of the fabric of this universe is imperceptible to us through our senses organs, and yet we’re convinced that what we can experience through our senses is all that’s “real” – and believe there is no other reality or dimension to our being other than what we can sense by looking in the mirror.

 When we observe the fabric of reality at the quantum level, more and more evidence seems to point to the idea that the entire universe is a conscious field of energy, a canvass of sorts, that we as individuals, and collectively as an aggregation of sentient beings, project our conscious awareness onto, which creates the experiences that we have.
 In other words, we each are the center and the circumference of all of our experiences and are the center of our “own” universe.
 Our “realities” simply overlap with one another’s.

 Here’s the odd part.
 Nothing, in reality, seems to exist until we consciously project our awareness onto it.
-In other words, is only a conscious projection of the mind.
+In other words, reality appears to be only a conscious projection of the mind.